thisiscam/klipper/docs/Config_Reference.md

 #max_z_adjustment:
 #   Maximum absolute adjustment that can be applied to the Z axis [mm].
 The
 #   default is 99999999.0 mm (unlimited).
+#sensor:
+#   Name of a single temperature sensor to use as a temperature source.
+E.g.
+#   'temperature_sensor frame', 'extruder', 'heater_bed' etc. If this option
+#   is used the other sensor options are not used.
 #sensor_type:
 #sensor_pin:
 #min_temp: